mgcrea/benchmark-kaizoumark/_posts/2016-09-23-boot-minimal-linux-qemu.md

 Both libraries are under the toolchain 'sysroot' directory.

->Should you decide to support duynamic linking, the dynamic linker and the C library should at some point end up on your target.
+>Should you decide to support dynamic linking, the dynamic linker and the C library should at some point end up on your target.

 Specifically for that purpose, QEMU supports specifying the path to dynamically linked libraries using the -L option or the QEMU_LD_PREFIX environment variable.